NishchayAnand/software-engineering/DBMS/Interview Questions.md

 # DBMS Interview Questions

+**Q. When to use Relational and when to use Non-relational?**

+A Relational database should be used where we have well-defined, predictable data, where transactions are important to us, where we find value in keeping the relationships between our tables.

+A Non-Relational database should be used where we have unstructured information, where pure performance is more important than ACID transactions and where we may need to scale quickly.

+---

 **Q. What do you mean by "No Schema"?**

 No Schema means that arbitrary keys and values can be added to a document, and when reading, clients have no guarantees as to what fields the documents may contain.